gokhanmeteerturk/django-patterns/documentation/Settings/3-using-default-values-for-project-and-app-settings/README.md

 ## Using default values for project and app settings

-No matter how confident you are with the availability of constants and environment variables in your project, you shouldn't take that availability for granted.
+No matter how confident you are with the availability of constants and environment variables in your project, it would help if you didn't take that availability for granted.

 Django settings tend to get more complicated and complex as the project grows.
 A constant hardcoded to settings.py today may turn into a dynamic setting or get imported from the local environment tomorrow.
-It may also need more than one default values depending on your setup.
+Depending on your setup, it may also need more than one default value.

 When that happens, you won't want to find all usages of the setting variable and check if your code makes correct assumptions for the defaults.

 > **❌ Bad Practice**
 > ```python